lierdakil/pandoc-crossref/README.md

 This only works on implicit figures, i.e. an image occurring by itself in a paragraph (which will be rendered as a figure with caption by pandoc)

+Image block and label *can* be separated by one or more spaces.

 ### Equation labels

 ```markdown